eyanshu1997/mptcp/src/lte/doc/source/lte-testing.rst

  - for each Data Radio Bearer, the following identifiers match between the UE and the eNB: EPS bearer id, DRB id, LCID

-The test variant ``LteRrcConnectionEstablishmentErrorTestCase`` is similar except for the presence of errors in the transmission of a particular RRC message of choice during the first connection attempt.
-The error is obtained by temporarily moving the UE to a far away location; the time of movement has been determined empirically for each instance of the test case based on the message that it was desired to be in error.  the test case checks that at least one of the following conditions is false at the time right before the UE is moved back to the original location:

- - the RRC state at the UE is CONNECTED_NORMALLY
- - the UE context at the eNB is present
- - the RRC state of the UE Context at the eNB is CONNECTED_NORMALLY

-Additionally, all the conditions of the ``LteRrcConnectionEstablishmentTestCase`` are evaluated - they are espected to be true because of the NAS behavior of immediately re-attempting the connection establishment if it fails.

 Initial cell selection